jjmschofield/GoCook/README.md

 * There are no integration tests
 * There are basically no automated tests of any nature
 * There are probably many Golang antipatterns or GOTCHYAs I've not found yet
-* The package used to generate swagger docs `github.com/swaggo/swag/cmd/swag` has some limitations:
-  * It must be run manually to regenerate the docs
-  * You can't configure the target dir
-  * It doesn't seem to support all of the OpenAPI schema correctly
-  * The main documentation for the API must go in main.go
-  * It doesn't seem to support multiline descriptions
-  * `go-swagger` may be a better option here

 # Now GoCook!
 ![alt Silly Gif](https://thumbs.gfycat.com/WarlikeQuarrelsomeBuck-max-1mb.gif)